mahmoudxyz/bioinformatics-forever/src/cmb/chapter_1.md

 Some examples: Red Hat, Slackware, Debian.

 Even distros themselves can be modified with additional features, which creates a version of a version.
-For example, Debian led to Ubuntu—these are called **derivatives**.
+For example, Debian led to Ubuntu, these are called **derivatives**.

 How many distros and derivatives exist in the world?
 Many.
 How many exactly?
 I said many.
 Anyone with a computer can create one.

 So what's the main difference between these distros, so I know which one is suitable for me?
 The main differences fall into two categories: **philosophical** and **technical**.

-One of the biggest technical differences is **package management**—the system that lets you install software, including the type and format of software itself.
+One of the biggest technical differences is **package management**, the system that lets you install software, including the type and format of software itself.

-Another difference is **configuration files**—their locations differ from one distro to another.
+Another difference is **configuration files**, their locations differ from one distro to another.

 We agreed that everything is free, right?
 Well, you may find some paid versions like **Red Hat Enterprise Linux**, which charges for features like an additional layer of security, professional support, and guaranteed upgrades.
 Fedora is also owned by Red Hat and acts as a testing ground (a "backdoor," if you will) for new features before they hit Red Hat Enterprise.

 The philosophical part is linked to the functional part.
 If you're using Linux for research, there are distros with specialized software for that.
-Maybe you're into ethical hacking—Kali Linux is for you.
+Maybe you're into ethical hacking, Kali Linux is for you.
 If you're afraid of switching from another OS, you might like Linux Mint, which even has themes that make it look like Windows.

 Okay, which one should I install now?
 Heh...
 There are a ton of options and you can install any of them, but my preference is **Ubuntu**.

 Ubuntu is the most popular for development and data engineering.
-But remember—in all cases, you'll be using the terminal a lot.
+But remember, in all cases, you'll be using the terminal a lot.
 So install Ubuntu, maybe in dual boot, and keep Windows if possible so you don't regret it later and blame me.

 ---